ashleyrobycreates/FiveMinuteFarms/README.md

 The goal of the project is to demonstrate a general knowledge of HTML, CSS, and JavaScript.

 ## Overview
  Hello!
-Welcome to Five Minute Farms!
-This website was made to instruct anyone to make easy, small farms whether located outside or inside.
-According to my own research and lots of research on the web, plants respond to music and sounds.
-So, a Spotify media player is also included to play music/sound to help your garden grow healthier and happier.
-A weather app is also included for checking local weather.
+Welcome to Five Minute Farms, or Melodic Garden!
+This website was made to instruct anyone to make easy, small farms.
+A weather app is included for checking local weather.
+Also, according to my own research and web based research, plants DO respond to music and sounds!
+For this reason, a Spotify profile media player is included for users to login and play music/soundwaves to help their garden grow healthier and happier.
+Happy plants = happy harvest.

 ## Resources
 The resources I used for this project are as follows: